-We're really excited to be partnered with Goldman Sachs Gives on our pilot programme Mentally Healthy Universities.
-We are working with ten local Mind and university partnerships between now and August 2021 to improve both staff and student wellbeing.
-The programme aligns with the whole-university approach set out in UUK's StepChange framework and the University Mental Health Charter being developed by Student Minds.
+We're excited to be partnered with Goldman Sachs Gives to deliver a two-year pilot programme: Mentally Healthy Universities.
+We are working with nine local Mind and university partnerships until August 2021 to improve both staff and student wellbeing.
+The programme aligns with the whole-university approach set out in UUK's Stepchange: Mentally Healthy Universities and the University Mental Health Charter developed by Student Minds.

 We are testing a range of interventions within each university and will share learning and guidance with the wider sector.
-Students have the opportunity to have sessions on mental health awareness, managing their mental health, and transitioning into the workplace, while staff will be supported to set up a network of mental health champions and provide peer support to their colleagues.
-We will also be working with each university as employers to help them meet the Thriving at Work standards.
+As part of the programme students have the opportunity to take part in sessions on wellbeing essentials, managing their mental health at university, and transitioning into the workplace, while staff will be supported to set up a network of Staff Mental Health Champions and Mental Health Peer Supporters.
+We are also working with each university as an employer to help them meet the Mental Health at Work Commitment.